 Investing in our securities involves a high degree of risk.
-You should consider carefully the risks described below, together with all of the other information included or incorporated by reference in this prospectus, including the risks and uncertainties discussed under "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017, before deciding whether to purchase our securities in this offering.
+You should consider carefully the risks described below, together with all of the other information included or incorporated by reference in this prospectus, including the risks and uncertainties discussed under "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017 and in our Quarterly Report on Form 10-Q for the fiscal quarter ended September 30, 2018, before deciding whether to purchase our securities in this offering.
 All of these risk factors are incorporated herein in their entirety.
 The risks described below and incorporated by reference are material risks currently known, expected or reasonably foreseeable by us.
 However, the risks described below or that we incorporate by reference are not the only ones that we face.
 Additional risks not presently known to us or that we currently deem immaterial may also affect our business, operating results, prospects or financial condition.
 If any of these risks actually materialize, our business, prospects, financial condition, and results of operations could be seriously harmed.
 This could cause the trading price of our common stock and the value of the warrants to decline, resulting in a loss of all or part of your investment.